Harsha-kanukuntla/F1-StreetWear_Ecommerce/ReadMe.md

 ## Project Overview

-APEX THREADS is a modern, responsive single-page application (SPA) built with React.js, designed as an e-commerce platform for F1-inspired streetwear.
+F1 Streetwear E-commerce is a modern, responsive single-page application (SPA) built with React.js, designed as an e-commerce platform for F1-inspired streetwear.
 This application allows users to browse products by category, search for specific items, view product details, manage a shopping cart, maintain a wishlist, and handle user authentication (login/signup) and profile management.

 The application focuses on a sleek user experience with dynamic content loading, client-side routing, and interactive UI elements.